Hummingbird Central

 Highlights of 2022 Migration Activity

-We typically monitor the spring hummingbird migration from mid-January to late May of each year, with the help of our viewers as they submit their first hummingbird sightings in their areas.
+We typically monitor the spring hummingbird migration from mid-January into May of each year, with the help of our viewers as they submit their first hummingbird sightings in their areas.

 Here are some points and policies to note about the posting of reports on our migration map: